zipvilization/Zipvilization/status/index.md

 SolumWorld may aggregate and visually interpret valid data.

-It does not need to represent every SOLUM literally as one visible unit.
+It does not need to represent every SOLUM, Tile or Farm literally as one visible graphical object.

 But the representation must remain grounded in the world that actually exists.